mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 <br/>

-And I'm not necessarily saying that all of life is just nested tori within tori, but we can indeed more broadly have a category or family of shapes, a taxonomy of geometric objects (maybe like [Hopf fibrations](https://youtu.be/AKotMPGFJYk)?) that arise naturally in the presence of gradients (like heat flow) or differences of arrangements of stuff (potential energy).
+And I'm not necessarily saying that all of life is just nested tori within tori, but we can indeed more broadly have a category or family of shapes, a taxonomy of geometric objects (maybe like [Hopf fibrations](https://youtu.be/AKotMPGFJYk)?) that arise naturally in the presence of gradients (like heat flow) or differences of arrangements of stuff (potential energy).[^2]

 <br/>